-The Men's Conference provided blood pressure, glucose, and cholesterol and BMI screenings for each participant and was made possible by a broad coalition of providers such as the Faith-based Initiative, Heart and Cancer Society, Cancer Coalition of South Georgia, and Public Health among others with 350 men in attendance.
+The Men's and Women's Conferences attracted approximately 1,339 participants.
+These conferences provided blood pressure, glucose, and cholesterol and BMI screenings for each participant and were made possible by a broad coalition of providers such as Faith-based Initiative, Heart and Cancer Society, SWGA Cancer Coalition, and Public Health among others.
+The total costs for all conferences and other health fairs was \$18,180 to include 3,997 participants.